-Doug guides Big Switch Networks as its bare metal SDN products take mindshare and marketshare in a rapidly growing market.
+Doug joined Big Switch in 2013 and guides the company as its Next-Generation Data Center Networking products take mindshare and marketshare in a rapidly growing market.
 A seasoned general manager with broad networking expertise, Doug was most recently at Juniper Networks where he was SVP of Juniper’s $1B business across Asia Pacific, Japan and Greater China.
 Before APAC, he served as SVP & GM of Juniper’s Security business unit.
 Prior to Juniper, Doug held executive positions at Extreme Networks, Sun Microsystems and AT&T. In board roles, he has helped guide early stage companies to success including Altor Networks (acquired by Juniper in 2010) and FireEye (IPO in 2013).
 He holds a BA in History from Colgate University, an MBA from Johns Hopkins University and has completed Executive Education in Leadership at Columbia University.

 Bruce has over 25 years of experience developing, marketing, selling, and investing in technology, with an emphasis in data warehousing and analytic applications.
 Bruce is currently an Operating Partner at Khosla Ventures working with enterprise technology portfolio companies.
 Prior to this, Bruce was the President & CEO of PivotLink, a leading provider of SaaS BI applications (acquired in 2014 by SmartFocus, a Francisco Partners-backed marketing automation company); Chairman and CEO of Kickfire, a pioneer in next-generation data warehouse appliances focused on the open source MySQL database market (acquired in 2010 by industry leader Teradata); President and CEO of publicly-traded KNOVA Software, a leading provider of search and analytic applications for unstructured data (merged with Onyx Software in 2007 to create Consona Software, which was acquired in 2013 by Oracle); EVP of Sales & Marketing at Broadbase Software, where he helped create the analytic application category for CRM (IPO in 1999); and VP & GM of the Server Products Group at Sybase, where he ran the company's $700M enterprise database management business.
 Bruce started his career at Teradata Corporation, where – after the company’s IPO and subsequent acquisition by AT&T/NCR – he was named VP & GM of the $500M Enterprise Solutions Division, President of Teradata, and a company officer of AT&T. Bruce has a Bachelor’s Degree in Computer Science from the University of California at Berkeley.